faiz877/Portfolio/README.md

-A Portfolio built with Next.js
+A Portfolio built with Next.js having a sleek deisgn.